Applications are now closed for the Ekipa Fanihy field technician position. We will be in touch with applicants in the next few weeks!

 If you are an undergrad with an interest in applying for one of these opportunities to conduct research in the lab, please email me at cbrook@uchicago.edu to set up a meeting to discuss!
 The earlier you reach out prior to these deadlines, the better.

 We periodically host post-baccaulaureate research fellows for a full year through the NIH-sponsored University of Chicago PREP (Post-Baccaulaureate Research Education Program), which funds underrepresented minority students to carry out a full year of research in a host lab.
 PREP students also receive financial support and mentoring through the graduate school and NSF Graduate Research Fellowship application processes.
 Freddy Gonzalez was a PREP scholar in AY 2021-2022 and is now a PhD student in Dr. Paul Turner’s lab at Yale.
-Mars Woodward is a current PREP scholar in our group.
+Mars Woodward was a PREP scholar in AY 2023-2024 and is now a PhD student studying with Dr. Kelly Speer and Dr. Luis Zaman at the University of Michigan.

-Applications for PREP are due internally to UChicago annually in March or April–watch for deadlines here.
+Applications for PREP are due internally to UChicago annually in February or March–watch for deadlines here.

 We typically employ two Field Technicians in one-year positions based in Madagascar.
 These technicians work with Association Ekipa Fanihy to undertake bat capture and collection of biological samples for our longterm project, as well as rudimentary laboratory processing.
 These positions are targeted towards American post-baccalaureate students eager to work with Malagasy PhD students on Ekipa Fanihy.
 I have found this to be a rewarding experience for both American and Malagasy students in the past, allowing both parties to engage in scientific and cultural exchange.